Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 //https://en.wikipedia.org/wiki/Color_blindness

-In figure @gnome-monitor, the GNOME variant of the monitor configuration is shown.
+In @gnome-monitor, the GNOME variant of the monitor configuration is shown.
 #align(
   center, [#figure(
       img("gnome-monitor.png", width: 70%, extension: "figures"), caption: [Screenshot of the monitor configuration within GNOME],